medinast21/medina-portfolio/docs/SOP.md

 If the client wants a customized web URL when accessing their Act! database via web or wants the stability benefits of using the SSL certificate configuration instead of Connect Link, then an SSL certificate will need to be purchased and installed on the machine hosting the Act! database.

 Typically AspenTech Act! support agents do not handle obtaining or installing the SSL certificate directly.

-Have the client's IT vendor / contact handle the installation of the SSL certificate and once it has been installed the support agent will be able to configure the API endpoint for the Act! database.
+Have the client's IT vendor / contact handle the installation of the SSL certificate and once it has been installed, the consultant will be able to configure the API endpoint for the Act! database.

 !!! note
         An SSL certificate configuration requires Act!
 Premium for Web be installed on the host machine, along with